Latent Diffusion for Neural Spiking Data: Methods

 For the spiking data, we choose a Poisson observation model, and train autoencoders by minimizing the Poisson negative log-likelihood of the input spikes $\mathbf{s}$ given the predicted rates $\lambda=\texttt{decoder}(\mathbf{z})$.
 To enforce smoothness in the latent space, where $\mathbf{z}=\texttt{encoder}(\mathbf{s})$, we add an $L_2$ regularization along with a temporal smoothness regularizer over $\mathbf{z}$, resulting in the combined loss

-To prevent the autoencoder from predicting highly localized Poisson rates, which have sharp peaks at input spike locations, we further regularize training using coordinated dropout \citep{keshtkaran2019enabling}, i.e., we randomly mask input spikes and compute the loss on the predicted rates at the masked locations (see appendix~\ref{app:ae} for details).
+To prevent the autoencoder from predicting highly localized Poisson rates, which have sharp peaks at input spike locations, we further regularize training using coordinated dropout \citep{keshtkaran2019enabling}, i.e., we randomly mask input spikes and compute the loss on the predicted rates at the masked locations (details in appendix~\ref{app:ae}). \paragraph{Accounting for single-neuron dynamics with an expressive observation model}

-\paragraph{Accounting for single-neuron dynamics with an expressive observation model} So far, LDNS (like most state-space models for neural data) uses a Poisson observation model, which assumes that all statistical dependencies are mediated by the latent state.
+So far, LDNS (like most latent variable models for neural data) uses a Poisson observation model, which assumes that all statistical dependencies are mediated by the latent state.
 To address this limitation and to capture dynamics and variability, which are ``private'' to individual neurons (such as refractory periods or burstiness), we propose to learn an autoregressive observation model.
 We make the predicted Poisson rates for each neuron $i$ dependent also on recent spiking history, by including additional spike history couplings $h_{i}$ \citep{pillow_spatio-temporal_2008, macke_empirical_2011}, resulting in the observation model

 where ${T'}$ corresponds to the time-lagged window length.
-This modification is learned post hoc, and the parameters $h_i$ are fitted with a maximum-likelihood approach.
-See appendix~\ref{app:spikehist}).
+This modification is learned post hoc, and the parameters $h_i$ are fit with a maximum-likelihood objective (details in appendix~\ref{app:spikehist}).
 This approach does not alter the latent dynamics, while augmenting the model with single-neuron autoregressive dynamics.
 We observe that including spike history increases the realism of generated data and enables us to accurately capture single-neuron autocorrelation structures (Sec.~\ref{sec:monkey_unconditional}).